Senično

 Senično ([sɛˈniːtʃnɔ]; in older sources also Stenično, Stenitschno) is a village in the Municipality of Tržič in the Upper Carniola region of Slovenia.

+Church

 The local church is dedicated to Saint Bartholomew and dates from the 14th century with well-preserved late 15th-century frescos on the walls and ceiling of the sanctuary.
 The church lies inside a walled enclosure with a portal dated 1738.